Hip

 Exposure is easier since instruments can be placed around the neck of the femur as it is still in place.

 The hip never needs to be dislocated to complete the surgery.
-This means that the leg is never placed in a position unachievable in a normal hip.
+This means that the leg is never placed in a distorted position at any point during the surgery.
+This also means that the surrounding tissues don't need to be disturbed as much.

 This method allowed insertion of the components while preserving all of the important structures around the hip joint – the posterior hip joint capsule and short rotators that protect against dislocation, and the abductor muscles that provide the strength for walking without a limp.
 This technique also proved beneficial in that it allows patients to more quickly and easily recover.
 After gaining more experience with this method in 2002 and early 2003, it also became clear that if the right surgical instruments were designed, that both the socket and the stem could be safely implanted through a single incision in the superior hip joint capsule - in between the short external rotators and abductors in nearly all patients.
 After we made those instruments, the second incision became unnecessary.
-The operations performed to date have nearly always been completed in concert with computer-assisted surgical navigation - although the surgery can also be completed without computer assistance.
-The surgical technique and clinical results of this method have been presented at many national and international meetings and have been published in several journals and textbooks, including peer-reviewed scientific journal (Clinical Orthopedics and Related Research).
+Dr. Murphy's invention of this surgical technique was unique to the point that two patents were issued by the the US Patent and Trademark Office in 2005 and 2006.

 This work was recognized by the International Society for Computer Assisted Orthopedic Surgery in 2005 with the award for Best Clinical Presentation at the Annual Meeting in Helsinki, Finland.